A Linear Exponential Comonad in s-finite Transition Kernels and Probabilistic Coherent Spaces: Category , its Dual and Monoidal Subcategory of s-finite Transition Kernels

 The required commutativity for $m$ is $\pr_j \Comp m = g_j$, which holds by (\ref{unimed}) if and only if $m(b,A_j)=g_j (b,A_j)$ for all $j$.
 Since $m(b,-)$ is a measure and $\{ A_j \}_{j \in J}$ are disjoint, this yields the definition $\&_i g_i$ of the mediating morphism. \end{proof} The unit of the biproduct is the null measurable space $\mc{T}= (\emptyset, \{ \emptyset \})$.

-This subsection ends with the following remark, which though is not required to proceed to read the paper. \begin{rem}[$\TKer$ is traced wrt the biproduct] {\em $\TKer$ is a {\em unique decomposition category} \cite{Hag, HagScot}, which is a generalisation of Arbib-Manes {\em partially additive category} studied in \cite{Prabook} for $\SRel$.
+This subsection ends with the following remark, which though is not required to comprehend the paper. \begin{rem}[$\TKer$ is traced wrt the biproduct] {\em $\TKer$ is a {\em unique decomposition category} \cite{Hag, HagScot}, which is a generalisation of Arbib-Manes {\em partially additive category} studied in \cite{Prabook} for $\SRel$.
 A countable family of $\TKer$ morphisms $\{ \kappa_i : \ms{X} \longrightarrow \ms{Y} \mid i \in I \}$ is summable so that $\sum_{i \in I} \kappa_i (x, B)$ is a transition kernel.
-Then $(\TKer, \coprod )$ is traced so that any $\kappa: \ms{X} \coprod \ms{Z} \longrightarrow \ms{Y} \coprod \ms{Z}$ yields ${\sf Tr}_{\mc{X},\mc{Y}}^{\mc{Z}}(\kappa): \ms{X} \longrightarrow \ms{Y}$ which is the standard trace formula corresponding to Girard's execution formula for Geometry of Interaction \cite{GirGoII}.
-Refer also to \cite{HamGoI} for the definition of the ${\sf Tr}$ using the execution.
-The trace provides to model {\em feed back} as well as {\em iteration} on a given morphism.
-In particular, Int construction by Joyal-Street-Verity \cite{JSV} yields a compact closed completion of $\TKer$ with $\coprod$ taken as tensor.
-Be aware that the monoidal product addressed in this paper is not this one but the measure theoretic direct product of Definitions \ref{prodobj} and \ref{moncat} introduced below.} \end{rem}
+Then $(\TKer, \coprod )$ is traced so that any $\kappa: \ms{X} \coprod \ms{Z} \longrightarrow \ms{Y} \coprod \ms{Z}$ yields ${\sf Tr}_{\mc{X},\mc{Y}}^{\mc{Z}}(\kappa): \ms{X} \longrightarrow \ms{Y}$ which is the standard trace formula corresponding to Girard's execution formula for Geometry of Interaction \cite{GirGoII} and is defined further in \cite{HamGoI} using the execution concept.
+The trace operator enables modelling of both {\em feed back} and {\em iteration} on a given morphism.
+Notably the Int construction by Joyal-Street-Verity \cite{JSV} results in a compact closed completion of $\TKer$ with $\coprod$ serving as tensor.
+It is important to note that the monoidal product discussed in this paper is distinct from this one, but the measure theoretic direct product as introduced in Definitions \ref{prodobj} and \ref{moncat} below.} \end{rem}